 What Graduates Say About Getting Licensed with an Online Applied Behavior Analysis Degree

-Nikki: "From a professional standpoint, the cost of the applied behavior analysis online program was reasonable and aligned well with the outcomes I achieved through licensure.
+: "From a professional standpoint, the cost of the applied behavior analysis online program was reasonable and aligned well with the outcomes I achieved through licensure.
 The structured yet flexible online courses allowed me to deepen my understanding at my own pace, which I found indispensable.
-Since becoming licensed, the degree has significantly enhanced my credibility and opportunities in the behavior analysis field. "
+Since becoming licensed, the degree has significantly enhanced my credibility and opportunities in the behavior analysis field.
+Nikki"

 Other Things You Should Know About Applied Behavior Analysis Degrees